NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 Configuration File, nor in the bundle PDS4 artifacts (labels).
 It is perfectly fine to use the primary s/c and target for all kernels.
 This is the case for the INSIGHT SPICE kernel bundle; the secondary s/c MARCO-A and MARCO-B use INSIGHT in their labels as observer.
-If this simplified apporach is followed then it must be noted in the Errata section of the SPICE archive description document (spiceds, described in TODO) as follows:
+If this simplified approach is followed then it must be noted in the Errata section of the SPICE archive description document (spiceds, described in TODO) as follows: